microsoft/VirtualClient/website/docs/workloads/fio/fio-profiles.md

   | Tags                      | Tags usefull for telemetry data | IO,FIO,MultiThroughput,OLTP |

 * **Profile Runtimes**
-  The following timings represent the length of time required to run a single round of profile actions.
+  See the 'Metadata' section of the profile for estimated runtimes.
+These timings represent the length of time required to run a single round of profile actions.
 These timings can be used to determine minimum required runtimes for the Virtual Client in order to get results.
-These are estimates based on the number of system cores.
+These are often estimates based on the number of system cores.

-  * (64-cores/vCPUs) = 2 - 3 hours.

 * **Usage Examples**
   The following section provides a few basic examples of how to use the workload profile.